Leelee Sobieski: Early life and education

 Sobieski was born in New York City, on June 10, 1983.
 Her mother, Elizabeth Sobieski (née Salomon), is an American film producer and screenwriter who also worked as Sobieski's manager, and her father, Jean Sobieski, is a French-born painter and former actor of Polish and Swiss descent.
 Her maternal grandfather, United States Navy Captain Robert Salomon, was Jewish.
-Her maternal grandmother was of Ashkenazi Jewish and one quarter Dutch descent.
+Her maternal grandmother was of Ashkenazi Jewish and Dutch descent.
 Sobieski grew up in a "pan-religious" family; she has said that she is "proud of [her] melting pot roots".
 Her younger brother is Robert "Roby" Sobieski.

 Sobieski's first name, Liliane, was the name of her paternal grandmother.
 One of her middle names, Elsveta, is derived from her mother's name, Elizabeth.

 She graduated from Trevor Day School in 2001 and studied literature and fine art at Brown University but did not graduate.

 Acting career

 Sobieski was first noticed by a talent scout in the cafeteria of a New York City private school.
 That encounter led to her audition for the role of Claudia in Interview with the Vampire (1994), a role that ultimately went to Kirsten Dunst.
 Sobieski portrayed the character of Anna Yates in the 1994 TV movie Reunion starring Marlo Thomas.
 Next, she played a lead role in A Horse for Danny, a 1995 made-for-television film.
 In 1997, she snagged her first role in a studio film playing the daughter of Martin Short's character in the Tim Allen comedy Jungle 2 Jungle.

 While still in her mid-teens, Sobieski rose to fame with her appearance in the movie Deep Impact (1998).
 The film was a major financial success, grossing over $349 million worldwide on a $75 million production budget.
 Deep Impact brought her to the attention of many casting directors.
 That same year Sobieski appeared in the Merchant Ivory film A Soldier's Daughter Never Cries.
 Sobieski's performance received praise from critics; Emanuel Levy of Variety wrote that "the graceful Sobieski registers strongly as a potential star, combining physical charm with technical skill."
 The film garnered her a Young Artist Award nomination, as well as a nomination by the Chicago Film Critics Association.

 In 1999, Sobieski appeared in Stanley Kubrick's Eyes Wide Shut.
 Recalling acting alongside Tom Cruise, Sobieski stated he was "very kind and considerate with me", and says her most vivid recollection of Kubrick, who died soon after filming finished, was that he "genuinely seemed to hold something magic".

-Also in 1999, Sobieski was cast in a supporting role in the teen comedy feature Never Been Kissed starring Drew Barrymore.
-Her next performance in the title role of the TV movie Joan of Arc (1999) earned her an Emmy nomination and a Golden Globe nomination, and she became the youngest actress ever to portray Joan of Arc on screen.
+Also in 1999, Sobieski was cast in a supporting role in the teen comedy film Never Been Kissed starring Drew Barrymore.
+Her next performance in the title role of the television miniseries Joan of Arc (1999) earned her an Emmy nomination and a Golden Globe nomination, and she became the youngest actress ever to portray Joan of Arc on screen.